alexandru/OldBuzzEngine/README.md

 =======

-I tried to use [Disqus](http://disqus.com) for adding commenting to my blog pages; but Disqus is too complex and I need something simpler:
+I tried to use [Disqus](http://disqus.com) for adding commenting to my blog pages; but Disqus is too complex and I needed something simpler:

 - 4 fields: Name, Email, URL + Comment
 - Those 3 author-related fields should be tracked with a cookie and